Bergen

 The city is an international centre for aquaculture, shipping, the offshore petroleum industry and subsea technology, and a national centre for higher education, media, tourism and finance.
 Bergen Port is Norway's busiest in terms of both freight and passengers, with over 300 cruise ship calls a year bringing nearly half a million passengers to Bergen, a number that has doubled in 10 years.
 Almost half of the passengers are German or British.
 The city's main football team is SK Brann and a unique tradition of the city is the buekorps, which are traditional marching neighbourhood youth organisations.
 Natives speak a distinct dialect, known as Bergensk.
 The city features Bergen Airport, Flesland and Bergen Light Rail, and is the terminus of the Bergen Line.
 Four large bridges connect Bergen to its suburban municipalities.

-Bergen has a mild winter climate, though with significant precipitation.
+Bergen has a mild winter climate, though with significant precipitation; on average the city experiences around 200 days with over a millimetre of precipitation in a year.
 From December to March, Bergen can, in rare cases, be up to 20 C-change warmer than Oslo, even though both cities are at about 60° North.
 In summer however, Bergen is several degrees cooler than Oslo due to the same maritime effects.
 The Gulf Stream keeps the sea relatively warm, considering the latitude, and the mountains protect the city from cold winds from the north, north-east and east.